This weekend, all northern Nevada residents are invited to join “The

 counties who are undergoing cancer treatments.

-to have fun and make the race their own.
+are encouraged to have fun and make the race their own.

 There will be competitive runners and bikers, but also many who enjoy the